 - Input: 1 Crude Oil

-The wood byproduct is small but free — leftover from the cracking process.
-A Barrel of Crude Oil (the world-loot variant dropped from oil barrels and Oil Rig crates) gives 3 LGF per barrel when refined.
+The refinery needs wood loaded to keep the cracking process lit.
+Each Crude Oil — including the Barrel of Crude Oil world-loot variant dropped from oil barrels and Oil Rig crates — refines to 1 LGF.
 (Rust Tips — Low Grade Fuel guide)

 Net energy math.
-Feeding 1 LGF into a Pumpjack yields ~1.5 crude on average, which refines to ~4.5 LGF — a net positive of ~3.5 LGF per cycle.
-That positive ROI is the entire reason Pumpjacks are worth running.
+Feeding 1 LGF into a Pumpjack yields ~1.5 crude on average, which refines to ~1.5 LGF — roughly break-even to a slight net positive per cycle.
+That ROI is the reason Pumpjacks are worth running.

 4a.
 Refinery cost, speed and the wood it eats